Verification for Federal Aid

 General documentation requirements are:

-- submitting a signed and dated copy of your 2022 income tax return (1040 form) with all appropriate schedules.
+• submitting a signed and dated copy of your income tax return (1040 form) with Schedule 1 and/or Schedule 3 if those were filed.

-- Other forms of documentation (such as W-2s) may be requested to resolve any conflicting information discovered during the federal verification process.
+• Other forms of documentation (such as W-2s) may be requested to resolve any conflicting information found during the federal verification process.

 I was selected for a V4 or V5 verification.
 What should I do?